Winter offer on all trainings! Get up to 15% off with promo code: "holiday_offer". More details HERE

 • Coffee clerk — brings coffee to the team at almost any time.
 No, there is nothing wrong with grabbing coffee for colleagues once or twice.
 But if it becomes your main task, you are missing out on something.

 Okay, we've worked out what a scrum master shouldn't be.
 What makes a good scrum master?
-Barry Overeem described this role in his paper and highlighted eight stances.
+Barry Overeem described this role in his paper and highlighted eight scrum positions.

 1. Scrum Master as a Servant Leader